joshuaprunier/trite/README.md

 $ go get github.com/joshuaprunier/trite
 ```

-The trite binary can be found at: $GOPATH/bin/trite
+The compiled trite binary can be found at: $GOPATH/bin/trite

+### Client Mode
+Client mode restores database tables and code objects from a trite server.
+It must be run on the same server as the MySQL instance you are copying to and under a user that can write to the MySQL data directory.

+### Dump Mode
+Dump mode makes file copies of create statements for database tables and objects (procedures, functions, triggers, views).
+This is used in combination with an XtraBackup snapshot of a database when trite is run in server mode.
+A structure dump should be taken as close to the time a backup is done as possible to prevent backup/dump differences which may cause restoration errors.
+A subdirectory with a date/time stamp is created for dump files.
+Deletion or editing of objects in the dump directory can be done to customize what is restored in a database when a trite client is run.
+The MySQL server target can be local or remote in dump mode.

+### Server Mode
+Server mode starts an HTTP server that the trite client connects to download structure dump and xtrabackup files.
+Multiple trite servers can be run on the same server by specifying different ports and possibly different xtrabackup & structure dump locations.
+This is useful when restoring a master and slaves that have a subset of the master data.

 Usage
 -----
-Trite is run in one of three modes: client, dump or server
+Trite has three modes of operation: client, dump or server

 ```
   Usage of trite:

     CLIENT MODE
     ===========
-    EXAMPLE: trite -client -user=myuser -password=secret -socket=/var/lib/mysql/mysql.sock -server_host=server1 -workers=3
+    EXAMPLE: trite -client -user=myuser -pass=secret -socket=/var/lib/mysql/mysql.sock -triteServer=server1

-    -client: Runs locally on the database you wish to copy files to and connects to an trite server
+    -client: Runs a trite client that downloads and applies database objects from a trite server
     -user: MySQL user name
-    -password: MySQL password (If omitted the user is prompted)
+    -pass: MySQL password (If omitted the user is prompted)
     -host: MySQL server hostname or ip
     -socket: MySQL socket file (socket is preferred over tcp if provided along with host)
     -port: MySQL server port (default 3306)
-    -server_host: Server name or ip hosting the backup and dump files
+    -triteServer: Server name or ip of the trite server
-    -server_port: Port of trite server (default 12000)
+    -tritePort: Port of trite server (default 12000)
-    -workers: Number of copy threads (default 1)
+    -errorLog: File where details of an error is written (default trite.err in current working directory)
+    -progressLimit: Limit size in GB that a file must be larger than for download progress to be displayed (default 5GB)

     DUMP MODE
     =========
-    EXAMPLE: trite -dump -user=myuser -password=secret -port=3306 -host=prod-db1 -dump_dir=/tmp
+    EXAMPLE: trite -dump -user=myuser -pass=secret -port=3306 -host=prod-db1 -dumpDir=/tmp

     -dump: Dumps create statements for tables & objects (prodecures, functions, triggers, views) from a local or remote MySQL database
     -user: MySQL user name
-    -password: MySQL password (If omitted the user is prompted)
+    -pass: MySQL password (If omitted the user is prompted)
     -host: MySQL server hostname or ip
     -socket: MySQL socket file (socket is preferred over tcp if provided along with host)
     -port: MySQL server port (default 3306)
-    -dump_dir: Directory to where dump files will be written (default current working directory)
+    -dumpDir: Directory where dump files will be written (default current working directory)

     SERVER MODE
     ===========
-    EXAMPLE: trite -server -dump_path=/tmp/trite_dump20130824_173000 -backup_path=/tmp/xtrabackup_location
+    EXAMPLE: trite -server -dumpPath=/tmp/trite_dump20130824_173000 -backupPath=/tmp/xtrabackup_location

-    -server: Runs an HTTP server serving the backup and database object dump files
+    -server: Runs a HTTP server allowing a trite client to download xtrabackup and database object dump files
-    -dump_path: Path to dump files
+    -dumpPath: Path to create statement dump files
-    -backup_path: Path to XtraBackup files
+    -backupPath: Path to xtraBackup files
-    -server_port: Port of trite server (default 12000)
+    -tritePort: Port of trite server (default 12000)
 ```

-### Client Mode
-Client mode copies database tables and code objects from a trite server.
-It must be run on the same server as the MySQL instance you are copying to and under a user that can write to the MySQL data directory.

-	trite -client -user=myuser -password=secret -socket=/var/lib/mysql/mysql.sock -server_url=http://trite-server -workers=5
-* <b>-user</b> MySQL user name.
-* <b>-password</b> Password for the MySQL user.
-(If omitted the user is prompted)
-* <b>-host</b> Host name or ip address of the MySQL server.
-(If socket and host are blank localhost is assumed)
-* <b>-socket</b> Socket file of the MySQL server.
-* <b>-port</b> Port of MySQL server. (default 3306)
-* <b>-server_host</b> Server name or ip of the trite server hosting the backup and dump files.
-* <b>-server_port</b> Port of the trite server. (default 12000)
-* <b>-workers</b> Number of worker threads that will download and import tables concurrently.
-The number of worker threads will depend primarily on the i/o capacity of the MySQL server hardware and the speed of your network connection. (default 1)

-### Dump Mode
-Dump mode makes file copies of create statements for database tables and objects (procedures, functions, triggers, views).
-This is used in combination with an XtraBackup snapshot of a database when trite is run in server mode.
-A structure dump should be taken as close to the time a backup is done as possible to prevent backup/dump differences which may cause restoration errors.
-A subdirectory with a date/time stamp is created for dump files.
-Deletion or editing of objects in the dump directory can be done to customize what is restored in a database when a trite client is run.
-The MySQL server target can be local or remote in dump mode.

-	trite -dump -user=myuser -password=secret -port=3306 -host=prod-db1 -dump_dir=/tmp
-* <b>-user</b> MySQL user name.
-* <b>-password</b> Password for the MySQL user.
-(If omitted the user is prompted)
-* <b>-host</b> Host name or ip address of the MySQL server.
-(If socket and host are blank localhost is assumed)
-* <b>-socket</b> Socket file of the MySQL server.
-* <b>-port</b> Port of MySQL server. (default 3306)
-* <b>-dump_dir</b> Directory to dump create statements for database tables and objects. (default is current working directory)

-### Server Mode
-Server mode starts an HTTP server that the trite client connects to.
-It is run by supplying the -dump_path and -backup_path flags.
-Multiple trite servers can be run simultaneously with different -dump_path, -backup_path and -server_port configurations .
-This is useful when restoring a master and slave that has a subset of the master data.

-	trite -server -dump_path=/tmp/trite_dump20130824_173000 -backup_path=/tmp/xtrabackup_location
-* <b>-dump_path</b> Path to a database structure dump created by running trite in -dump mode. (default is current working directory)
-* <b>-backup_path</b> Path to an XtraBackup where --export & --apply-log has been run.
-When server mode is started it will check the backups and ensure tables have properly been prepared for export, otherwise it exits with an error.
-* <b>-server_port</b> Port the HTTP server will listen on. (default 12000)

 Limitations & Caveats
 ------------------------------
 * Trite's speed is largely dependent on network transfer speed from the server to the client and the i/o speed of the database destination.
 A small amount of CPU is consumed when restoring compressed InnoDB tables.
-* innodb_file_per_table must be enabled on both the database backed up from and restored to.
+* innodb_file_per_table must be enabled on both the xtrabackup source database and the destination.
 * The import process bypasses MySQL replication so care must be given when restoring a database master or slave.
 * The destination database must be running Percona server 5.1, 5.5, 5.6 or Oracle MySQL 5.6 or MariaDB 5.5, 10.
 * The --export & --apply-log options must be run on the database backup taken with Percona XtraBackup.
-This is checked when a trite server is started otherwise it will exit with an error.
+Running trite in server mode will throw an error and exit if this has not been done.
-* Currently only InnoDB & MyISAM engines are supported by trite.
+* Currently only InnoDB & MyISAM storage engines are supported by trite.
 Additional engines should be easy to add provided they are supported by XtraBackup.
-* Only basic latin letters in schema and table names is supported.
-However, [unicode character support] (https://github.com/joshuaprunier/trite/issues/12) is planned.
 * The mysql, information_schema and performance_schema are ignored in dump mode.
 * The import process is very verbose and will pollute the MySQL error log with information for every table imported.
 Unfortunately there is no way to prevent this.
-* Import of compressed InnoDB tables is noted as "EXPERIMENTAL" but has worked just fine in my testing.
-Please let me know if you experience otherwise.
+* Import of compressed InnoDB tables is noted as "EXPERIMENTAL" but has worked just fine in my testing except for being rather slow.
-* Table download failure is currently detected, cleaned up and the code terminates.
-This does not happen under typical use but I plan to add retry code eventually.
-* It is currently up to the human customizing the restore to handle table relationships with regards to foreign key relationships.
-Fk constraints are ignored during the copy process.
+* Care should be taken customizing a restore.
+Problems may occur removing a table but not a trigger on it or not restoring a table referenced by another tables foreign key.

 To Do
 -----